jaxunderwood/home-Workshop-base/README.md

 I will be using flexbox for the layout.
 Not my strong suit, but building this should make me better.

 ## Accessibility
 My goal is for this website to be born accessible.
-I will be following the WCAG 2.2 Level AAA standards for this.
+I will be following the WCAG 2.2 Level AA standards for this.
 I will make sure that at the end, I write up a report of what accessibility testing sites I used.